Contagious McKean-Vlasov systems with heterogeneous impact and exposure: Introduction

-Under these assumptions, the well-posedness of the system is addressed in Section \ref{subsect:uniqueness_regularity}.
-After that, we introduce a finite interacting particle system in Section \ref{Subsect:particle_sys}, which will give rise to the coupled McKean--Vlasov system \eqref{CMV} in the limit, as the number of particle tends to infinity.
-This is proved under a natural set of conditions (see Assumption \ref{assump:paramters_emperical}) which will, in particular, imply that the above Assumptions \ref{uv_assump}, \ref{MV_assump}, and \ref{X0_assump} are all satisfied by the limiting dynamics and the limiting distribution of the indexing vectors.
+In Section \ref{subsect:uniqueness_regularity}, we present some well-posedness results under these assumptions.
+Thereafter, we introduce a finite interacting particle system in Section \ref{Subsect:particle_sys}, which will correspond to the coupled McKean--Vlasov system \eqref{CMV} in the mean-field limit.
+We prove this under Assumption \ref{assump:paramters_emperical}, which in particular ensures that the above Assumptions \ref{uv_assump}, \ref{MV_assump}, and \ref{X0_assump} are all satisfied in the limit.